 With that in mind, here’s how to make the most of your age.

 When it comes to travelling locally, older people are entitled to a free bus pass and a minimum concession of free off-peak travel on a local bus anywhere in England.
 For more information and how to apply, contact your local authority.

-If you frequently travel by train, chances are that you will benefit from a senior railcard.
+If you frequently travel by train, chances are that you'll benefit from a senior railcard.
 For just £30 for the annual version and £70 for the three-year version, this card entitles holders to a third off standard or first-class fares.
-Find out more at senior-railcard.co.uk.
+Find out more at Senior Railcard.

-When it comes to travelling by coach, there is no national concessionary scheme, but it is always worth asking for any available discounts.
-For just £10 (plus £1.50 p&p), for instance, National Express offers a Senior Coachcard for people who are 60 or over and offers you a third off your travel throughout the year.
-What’s more, those who are flexible with their travel plans can travel anywhere in the UK (excluding airports) for just £15, provided you book three days in advance.
-See nationalexpress.com/waystosave/senior-coachcard.aspx to find out more.
+For coach travellers, there is no national concessionary scheme, but it is always worth asking for any available discounts.
+For just £10 (plus £2.50 p&p), for instance, National Express offers a Senior Coachcard for people who are 60 or over which gives you a third off your travel throughout the year.
+What’s more, those who are flexible with their travel plans can travel anywhere in the UK (excluding airports) for just £15 on Tuesdays, provided they book three days in advance.
+See National Express Senior Coachcard to find out more.